davecoll3/speak-ev/TESTING.md

     </details>

 * Result
-  * Log in and out buttons are easily available at all times from the the navbar.
+  * Log in and out buttons are easily available at all times from the navbar.

 #### ID 10
 * Expected